drsWARRIOR/Raycasting_Engine/README.md

 git clone --recurse-submodules https://github.com/drsWARRIOR/Raycasting_Engine.git
 ```

-*Note: Makesure that the MinGW is installed and properly set in enviroment variables*
+*Note: Make sure that the MinGW is installed and properly set in environment variables*

-2. Create the Folder for Buidling, and build the project in the folder using cmake
+2. Create the Folder for building, and build the project in the folder using CMake
 ```
 mkdir build
 cd build